Hari31416/ReVision/How_to_Use.md

 ### `ReVision` Folder

-The subfolders in the `ReVision` folder are named after the architectures.
-Each subfolder contains a number of files that may vary from architecture to architecture.
-The main file, which contains the implementation of the architecture, is named `train.py`.
+There are five subfolders inside the `ReVision` folder.
+The `classification` has subfolders with their name the same as the architecture implemented in them.
+Each architecture subfolder contains a number of files that may vary from architecture to architecture.
+The main file, which contains the implementation of the architecture, is named `model.py`.
 The code is organized in a modular manner and model can be called using the `train.py` file with some command line arguments.
 These command line arguments may also vary from architecture to architecture.
 However, some of the arguments are common to all the architectures.
 A list of these arguments is given below:

 - `--model`: The name of the model.
 This can be found because some models have multiple implementations.
 To get the list of available models, run the `train.py` file with the `--help` argument.
 - `--dataset`: The dataset to be used for training.
 The dataset can be one of the following: